Be an E-commerce Machine with your WordPress Store.

 Over the course of the last two months, we have been receiving an influx of requests for e-commerce website projects, which got us thinking…What is a good way to create an e-commerce website?
 We are finding out many small business owners want a portal that is fairly customizable, affordable, and secure.
-As a small business owner there a number of tools at your disposal for getting your items sold, with each having their own set of pros and cons.
-The most notable con being the lack of customization.
-The customizable aspect goes deep, not only into the item description, but the actual metadata (think SEO), and security.
+As a small business owner, their many tools at your disposal for getting your items sold, with each having their own set of pros and cons.
+The most notable con is the lack of customization.
+The customizable aspect goes deep, not only in the item description, but the actual metadata (think SEO), and security.
 For search engine optimization purposes, this can be a tricky problem.
 Often leaving their online stores void of clicks without having a deeper marketing budget.
-For security purposes, you will find your users leaving your website in fear data breaches.
+For security purposes, you will find your users leaving your website for fear data breaches.

-Woocommerce, also incorporates tax information and shipping.
+Woocommerce also incorporates tax information and shipping.
 A bit of a challenge to design initially, the tax and shipping information can automatically be calculated based on location.
-A considerably valuable asset for you and the end user, for when it comes time to checkout.
+A considerably valuable asset for you and the end user, for when it comes time to check out.
 We have found this to be far more customizable than any other option out there.
-We would ballpark this process around 4 hours, depending on the amount of tax information you went to implement, shipping locations, and a number of products being sold on your website.
+We would ballpark this process around 4 hours, depending on the amount of tax information you went to implement, shipping locations, and many products being sold on your website.
 You can save yourself some time with a flat rate shipping and basic tax information.
-Themeforest themes cost around $30-50 and a few minutes of your time to install.
+ThemeForest themes cost around $30-50 and a few minutes of your time to install.

-Now remember, this is just setting up the e-commerce aspect of your WordPress store.
-Realistically there are a number of other pages you will want to include on your website, which may be a landing page describing your product/service, an FAQ page, a contact form, testimonials and more.
+Now, remember, this is just setting up the e-commerce aspect of your WordPress store.
+Realistically there are many other pages you will want to include on your website, which may be a landing page describing your product/service, an FAQ page, a contact form, testimonials and more.
 At Creative Revolution, we offer our starter e-commerce sites at $700, which includes your hosting, basic domain purchase, secure SSL, payment gateways, landing pages, FAQ, testimonials, contact forms, and more.
 Feel free to send us an email if you are interested or have any questions.
 We would love to help you out!

 Want us to build your WordPress Store?